pingeye2/unity-sandbox/README.md

 TODO:

-- backpack
+- backpack in inventoryController
 - force controller

 Project conventions:

-- All prefabs that are to be instainated are named with a # and the end.
+- All collectables are named with a # and the end.